Open access to research data means that data collected and/or created during the course of research shall be published with free access via internet.

 Open access to data is dependent on good data management

-During spring 2019, the Swedish Research Council will appoint a working group to coordinate the national work on data management plans, to support increased open access to research data.
-The working group will produce a template for data management plans, and investigate the need for a joint tool to support open access to data according to the FAIR principles.
+The Swedish Research Council has appointed a working group to coordinate the national work on data management plans, to support increased open access to research data.
+The group has representatives from

 EOSC – joint solutions for open access